Best Concealed Carry Pistols 2026: Top 8 CCW Guns Ranked (P365 XL, Shield Plus, Glock 43X, Hellcat) header image

 • Wide holster compatibility across major manufacturers

-Check Price at OpticsPlanet
+View at OpticsPlanet

-Purchasing through these links may generate a commission at no extra cost to you.
+Affiliate links — purchases support this site at no extra cost to you. (?)

 Total CCW Budget Planning: A complete concealed carry setup costs $950-$1,200 for a solid starter kit (P365 XL + Holosun 507K + Kydex holster + 200 rounds defensive ammo).
 Add a quality gun belt ($50-$100) and 500+ rounds of range ammo for training.
 The pistol is the largest expense, but the holster is the most important purchase after the gun itself.
 For budget-conscious buyers, see our budget optics guide for value-oriented alternatives.